Team Jayco–AlUla (men's team): 2014

 The team started the 2014 with success, tasting overall victory at the inaugural round of the 2014 UCI World Tour, the Tour Down Under – courtesy of Simon Gerrans.
 New recruit Adam Yates secured his first classification win with the young riders classification at the Tour de San Luis.
 Simon Clarke took the second overall victory, winning the Herald Sun Tour.
 In the remainder of the spring season, the team won a smattering of victories at the Tour of the Basque Country, Tour de Romandie, and Tour of Turkey.
 The team's most notable wins of the spring again came courtesy of Gerrans, who took victory at Liège–Bastogne–Liège.
 Adam Yates continued his good early season form, winning the overall classification of the Tour of Turkey, his first pro GC victory.

 Entering the first Grand Tour of the year, the Giro d'Italia, the team targeted the stage win in the Team Time Trial and stage victories with Michael Matthews, who took victory on stage 6 into Montecassino.
 Pieter Weening took a surprise victory into Sestola on stage 9.

 The team again took a smattering of stage wins as the season progressed through the summer, notching victories at the Tour de Suisse, Tour of Slovenia, GP Industria & Artigianato di Larciano and Giro di Toscana.
 As the season entered the second half, Matthews took a stage at the Vuelta a España, while Daryl Impey claimed the overall win in the Tour of Alberta.
 Gerrans won in the two Canadian one-day World Tour races: Grand Prix Cycliste de Québec and Grand Prix Cycliste de Montréal.
 The team's final victory came from Michael Albasini, at Tre Valli Varesine.

+2017

+The 2017 season for the Orica–Scott cycling team began in January at the Tour Down Under.
+As a UCI WorldTeam, they were automatically invited and obligated to send a squad to every event in the UCI World Tour.